Pogo0o/Shared_Database/README.md

 	./cleaner

 ### Testing
-Inside of the project there are two files that were used to assure that the main functionality of the database are acheived correctly.
+Inside of the project there are three files that were used to assure that the main functionality of the database are acheived correctly.
 * Consumer program
 * Producer program
 * Cleaner program